ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 - With `-c` you specify to what container you want to connect to within the specified pod.

-  - If you do not specify the container, `kubectl` will connect you to the first one listed in the `Deployment`, `ReplicaSet` or `StatefulSet` that deployed the pod.
+  - If you do not specify the container, `kubectl` connects to the first one listed in the `Deployment`, `ReplicaSet` or `StatefulSet` that deployed the pod.

 - Also, be aware that any command you invoke in a container has to be already present in the image the container is running.
 In the example above, the PostgreSQL image happens to have the `bash` shell available but other images may only have `sh`.

 While inside your PostgreSQL server container, you can take a look at the files defined and mounted by the `StatefulSet` resource you configured [in the Part 3 of the Forgejo platform's deployment guide](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%203%20-%20PostgreSQL%20database%20server.md).
 You will find them exactly where their corresponding `mountPath` say they should be.
-For instance, let's check the `postgresql.conf` file:
+For instance, check the `postgresql.conf` file:

 ~~~sh
 root@db-postgresql-0:/# ls -al /etc/postgresql/postgresql.conf
 -rw-rwxr-- 1 root root 608 Feb 11 08:57 /etc/postgresql/postgresql.conf
 ~~~

-The `ls` command proofs that the file exists where it was expected to be.
+The `ls` command proofs that the file exists where it is expected to be.
 You could also read its content with the `cat` or `less` commands.

 > [!NOTE]
 > **Do not expect to find the same commands available on every container image**\
 > For security reasons or to save storage space, some container images may lack many commonly used commands.
 In other words, do not expect to have the same usual commands on every container you deal with.

 On the other hand, you can also see how the Forgejo's PostgreSQL `server` container has produced a bunch of files in the K3s agent node where is running.
-So, open a shell on the node itself (in the guide was the `k3sagent01` one) and just `ls` the folder where the database's volume is mounted on (`/mnt/forgejo-ssd/db/k3smnt/`):
+So, open a shell on the node itself (in the guide is the `k3sagent01` one) and just `ls` the folder where the database's volume is mounted on (`/mnt/forgejo-ssd/db/k3smnt/`):

 ~~~sh
 $ ls -al /mnt/forgejo-ssd/db/k3smnt/